-When you excute the above command, you will get the output like this:
+When you execute the above command, you will get an output like this:

 unzip -l metallic-container.zip Archive: metallic-container.zip Length Date Time Name --------- ---------- ----- ---- 6466010 2021-05-07 10:10 file-temp.jpg 2362 2021-05-07 13:29 temp.txt --------- ------- 6468372 2 files

-There are many options of unzip command in Linux.
-But I think with the above commands are enough knowledge to extract a zip file.
+There are many options for the unzip command in Linux.
+But I think the above commands are enough knowledge to extract a zip file.

 Unzip file via GUI

-If you have just started using Linux and are not familier to use terminal, there is a solution for you to unzip a zip file on linux by Graphic User Interface.
-I am using GNOME Desktop on Ubuntu 20.04 and the process is pretty much the same with other Linux distributions.
+If you have just started using Linux and are not familiar with using the terminal, there is a solution for you to unzip a zip file on Linux using the Graphic User Interface.
+I am using GNOME Desktop on Ubuntu 20.04 and the process is pretty much the same as on other Linux distributions.

-Firstly, open file manager and go to directory where storing zip file.
-Click right mouse to zip file and you will see the option “extract here“.
+Firstly, open the file manager and go to the directory where you are storing the zip file.
+Click the right mouse on the zip file and you will see the option “extract here“.
 And select that option.

-Unlike unzip command which I have shown you above – the “extract here” option via GUI will create a new folder with the same name as zip file and the content of zipped file are extracted to a newly created folder.
+Unlike the unzip command which I have shown you above, the “extract here” option via GUI will create a new folder with the same name as the zip file and the content of the zipped file will be extracted to the newly created folder.

-If you want to extract all content of zipped folder to a specific folder.
-There is “extract to” option for you to do that.
+If you want to extract all the content of a zipped folder to a specific folder, follow these steps.
+There is an “extract to” option for you to do that.

-In this guide, I have shown you two ways to unzip a zipped file in Linux by command line and graphic user interface.
-If you have any question about unzip command, don’t be afraid to contact us to get more information!
+In this guide, I have shown you two ways to unzip a zipped file in Linux using the command line and a graphic user interface.
+If you have any questions about the unzip command, don’t be afraid to contact us to get more information!